 Global Health Interest Group

 In the spirit of maintaining a passion for Global Health, the residency has developed a Global Health Interest Group.
 Our activities have ranged from discussions about refugee medicine to film nights to Ethiopian dinners!
 Some meetings are during the noon hour and others are during the evening.
-Meetings usually occur monthly and all are welcome.

 Health Promotion & Disease Prevention